billvb/billvb.github.io/index.md

 <a id="read_more_link" href="#">[Show more]</a>

-Informed by almost a decade of experience, it's been my observation that developing software *well* can be immensely gratifying, serve as a great way to build friendships and thrive off my peers' creativity, and afford a freedom to focus on the other things important in business and life.
+Informed by almost a decade of experience, it's been my observation that developing software *well* can be immensely gratifying, afford a freedom to focus on the other things important in business and life, and serve as a great way to build friendships and thrive off my peers' creativity.

 <img id="my-photo" src="/images/BB-10.jpg" />